mike-neck/properties-builder/README.md

 Properties properties = builder.toProperties();
 ```

-It looks like properties file written with Groovy with using `PropertiesSluper`.
+It looks like properties file written with Groovy with using `ConfigSlurper`.

 But with this library